nirajp82/Tools/README.md

-Certainly!
-Let's add specific details on how to use each tool to the original content:

 ### 1. **WINDBG:**
    - **Description:** WINDBG is a powerful debugger for Windows.
 It is commonly used for debugging native Windows applications and can also be used for debugging .NET applications.
    - **Example Usage:**